kealanheena/boris-bikes/README.md

   - throws an error if capacity is full when initialized with a capacity of 19
   - throws an error if capacity is full when initialized with a capacity of 21
   - should allow broken bikes to be docked
-- #initialized
- - should be initialized with no bikes
- - capacity should equal 25 when 25 is passed as an argument
- - capacity should equal 20 when no argument is passed

  ### Van Class

-- #initialize
-  - should have a default capacity of 20
-  - should have a capacity of 25 when 25 is passed as an argument
-  - should have a capacity of 25 when 25 is passed as an argument
 - #station_collection
   - should only collect the broken bikes from a docking station
   - should throw an error when the docking station is empty